The Bare Truth: Why Going Barefoot is Good for You

 How to Practice Safely

-In a world dominated by shoes and paved surfaces, barefooting is a powerful and often overlooked practice that can bring a multitude of benefits to your health and well-being.
-From improved posture to enhanced sensory awareness, it is clear that shunning your shoes can provide more than just the joy of feeling the earth beneath your feet.
+With the being world dominated by shoes and paved surfaces, it is not always socially acceptible or safe to be barefoot in public.
+However, especially when out in nature, it is clear that shunning your shoes can provide more than just the joy of feeling the earth beneath your feet.

 While I mostly wear shoes in public places, I still identify as a barefooter and forego shoes as often as possible.
 This includes activities like hiking, biking, swimming, working out, and lounging around my personal space or in open-minded areas.
 How to practice barefooting safely: